walnutdust/calculator/README.md

 Hosted at https://walnutdust.github.io/calculator/

-Created as part of The Odin Project's curriculum.
+A small, interactable calculator created as part of The Odin Project's curriculum using HTML/CSS/JavaScript.

-## Langauges
+## Languages
-HTML/CSS/Javascript
+HTML/CSS/JavaScript

 ## Screenshots